Sir Thomas Philip Robinson, 2nd Earl de Grey1

 F, #27212, d.
 2 July 1848

-Lady Henrietta Frances Cole was the daughter of William Willoughby Cole, 1st Earl of Enniskillen and Anne Lowry-Corry.1,2 She married Sir Thomas Philip Robinson, 2nd Earl de Grey, son of Thomas Robinson, 2nd Baron Grantham and Lady Mary Jemima Yorke, on 20 July 1805.1 She died on 2 July 1848.1
+Lady Henrietta Frances Cole was the daughter of William Willoughby Cole, 1st Earl of Enniskillen and Anne Lowry.1,2 She married Thomas Philip de Grey, 2nd Earl de Grey of Wrest, son of Thomas Robinson, 2nd Baron Grantham and Lady Mary Jemima Yorke, on 20 July 1805.1 She died on 2 July 1848.1

-As a result of her marriage, Lady Henrietta Frances Cole was styled as Baroness Grantham on 20 July 1805.
-From 20 July 1805, her married name became Robinson.
-As a result of her marriage, Lady Henrietta Frances Cole was styled as Countess de Grey on 4 May 1833.
+From 20 July 1805, her married name became Weddell.3 After her marriage, Lady Henrietta Frances Cole was styled as Baroness Grantham on 20 July 1805.
+After her marriage, Lady Henrietta Frances Cole was styled as Countess de Grey on 4 May 1833.
+From 23 June 1833, her married name became de Grey.3

-Children of Lady Henrietta Frances Cole and Sir Thomas Philip Robinson, 2nd Earl de Grey
+Children of Lady Henrietta Frances Cole and Thomas Philip de Grey, 2nd Earl de Grey of Wrest

 Citations